Muskan-kumari1/javascript.md/project.md

 # 1. What Is javascript

-- Javascript is an interpreted, client-side, event based, object-oritented scripting language.
+- JavaScript is a scripting or programming language that allows you to implement complex features on web pages.
 - Invented in 1995 at Netscape Corporation(Livescript).

-- Javascript programs are run by an interpreter built into the user's web browser.

 - It is a case-sensitive language.